aimansae/reviewme/README.md

 ### Profile Page

-user can see their own profile page and information if logged in with their bio and list of review
+Logged in users can see their own profile page, which will show bio, number or review and their reviews

 IMAGE